AwaisRep/Trivela-Trivia/README.md

     ```console
     $ npm run dev
     ```

+    I suggest opening two conda consoles (activating the environment twice) and then starting both servers

 10. Open your browser and go to http://localhost:5173, you will be greeted with the page.